At What Cost? The Impact of Diabetes on Your Budget, Part 1

 Health Insurance Plan: Harvard Pilgrim Health Care of New England Best Buy HMO – LP

 - Out of Pocket Maximum (Individual): $6,500

-- Durable Medical Equipment coverage: $100 deductible, then 20% coinsurance; no charge for blood glucose monitors (not including CGMs) or insulin pumps
+- Durable Medical Equipment coverage: $100 deductible, then 20 percent coinsurance; no charge for blood glucose monitors (not including continuous glucose monitors (CGMs)) or insulin pumps

-- Prescription drug coverage (run through Optum Rx) for Tier 3 insulin: 30% Coinsurance, up to $300 maximum per prescription or refill for a 30-day supply
+- Prescription drug coverage (run through Optum Rx) for Tier 3 insulin: 30 percent coinsurance, up to $300 maximum per prescription or refill for a 30-day supply

 Health Insurance Premium (portion paid by individual): $189